Just like visiting the dentist or having your car towed, the debt cycle can add unwanted stress to your life.

 Need a place to put your emergency fund?
-Learn more about opening a SoFi Money cash management account.
+Learn more about opening a SoFi Checking and Savings checking and savings account.

 Then each week, you can try to save a specified amount of money in your emergency fund.
 Even saving just $10, $15, or $20 a week can help you be more prepared when a financial emergency strikes.
 It can be good to aim to save somewhere between three and six months’ worth of living expenses in your emergency fund.

 Reviewing Your Credit Card Statements and Setting a Budget